 Hong Kong's Drug Office is responsible for the market surveillance of medicines, risk assessments, and complaints of drugs.
 Additionally, the office is in charge of inspecting the drugs, licensing manufacturers and retailers, and conducting research and development for the improvement of drug standards.
 The site is designed to provide specific information for consumers, healthcare providers, and those interested in pharmaceutical trade, and the homepage offers sections that are specific to these audiences.

-The National Institute of Pharmacy and Nutrition (OGYÉI) is a licensing and administration authority for pharmaceutical products.
+The National Institute of Pharmacy and Nutrition (OGYÉI) is a licensing and administrative authority for pharmaceutical products.
 The OGYÉI also evaluates medicines, issues licenses, and supervises medical testing.
 The site includes news as well as information regarding authorization, supervision, methodology, and drugs.
 Some information is only available in Hungarian.

 The Icelandic Medicines Agency (IMA) is responsible for assessing the quality and safety of medicinal products in Iceland.
 They provide inspections to confirm that regulatory requirements are fulfilled.
 The IMA website serves as a source of information for health professionals and the public.
 The site includes information regarding licenses, inspections, and Medical devices.
 It also has a section covering the latest medical publications.